PrincetonUniversity/codePost-tools/README.md

 - The directory tree for the submissions to `"My Assignment"` in course `"COS101"` taught during `"S2019"` would be `/n/fs/tigerfile/Files/COS101_S2019/My_Assignment/`.
 There are two subdirectories: `submissions` contains a folder per submission; `by_netid` contains a folder per student (and so some submissions are duplicated as they appear for each student).

-- You can find more general information about [Tigerfile in the CS guide](https://csguide.cs.princeton.edu/academic/tigerfile).
+- You can find more general information about [TigerFile in the CS guide](https://csguide.cs.princeton.edu/academic/tigerfile).

 ### About RunScript...